 Home, Academic Year 2022 - 2023

 £9,250 per year

 Overseas/International, Academic Year 2022 - 2023

 What are my career prospects?

 This course will help prepare you for a range of careers.
-Key employers and companies include:
+Occupations and sectors, where a knowledge of law and regulation, combined with social studies, is required or desired, include:

 Did you know?